Electrical Engineering

 Important Notes

-• Enrollment in EE courses requires a grade of C or better in all prerequisite courses.
+• Enrollment in ECE courses requires a grade of C or better in all prerequisite courses.

 • As a part of the college requirements, students must complete the General Education Core courses for engineering (see the description of the "Undergraduate Programs" for the College of Engineering in the University of Hawaii at Manoa Course Catalog).